redhat-developer/yaml-language-server/README.md

 ### ESM and UMD Modules

-Building the YAML Language Server produces [CommonJS](http://www.commonjs.org/) modules in the `/out/server/src` directory.
-In addition, a build also produces [UMD](https://github.com/umdjs/umd) (Universal Module Definition) modules and [ES Modules](https://tc39.es/ecma262/#sec-modules) (ESM) in the `/lib` directory.
+Building the YAML Language Server produces [CommonJS](http://www.commonjs.org/) modules in the `./lib/cjs` directory.
+In addition, a build also produces [UMD](https://github.com/umdjs/umd) (Universal Module Definition) modules and [ES Modules](https://tc39.es/ecma262/#sec-modules) (ESM) in the `./lib/umd` and `./lib/esm` directories (repectively).
 That gives you choices in using the YAML Language Server with different module loaders on the server side and in the browser with bundlers like webpack.

 ### CI